This post contains affiliate links.

 For me, I did not see pregnancy as a time to indulge because I knew my own health would directly affect my growing baby.
 In return, I had a very healthy baby and little pregnancy weight to lose.
 You do not HAVE to gain 50+lbs while pregnant!

-Today, I am sharing the exact principles I followed in order to not gain excessive weight while pregnant.
+Today, I am sharing exactly what I did in order to not gain excessive weight while pregnant.

 19 Ways to Not Gain Excessive Weight While Pregnant